djndl1/CSNotes/corejava1.md

 The is only one good reason to make a method or class `final`: to make sure its semantics cannot be changed in a subclass.

 The JIT compiler does a better job at optimization and inlining a method instead of having programmers figure out whether to `final` a method to avoid the overhead of dynamic binding.

+There is only one reason to make a cast - to use an object in its full capacity after its actual type has been temporarily forgotten.
+It is only possible to cast within an inheritance hierarchy.
+To ensure a correct cast, use `instanceof` operator before casting (Note that `null` simply returns `false`).
+However, it may be a design flaw that you need a downcast.
+In general, it is best to minimize the use of casts and the `instanceof` operator.

+## Abstract classes

+A class with one or more `abstract` methods must itself be declared abstract.
+Abstract classes can have concrete methods.
+Common fields and methods whether abstract or not, should always be moved to the superclass.
+A class can be declared as `abstract` though it has no abstract methods.

+In C++, an abstract method is called _pure virtual function_ with a training `= 0`.
+In C++, there is no special keyword to denote abstract classes.